jt-47/cfg-nutrition-project/README.md

 # CFG-Easy-Eats-Project

+The final version of the project is in the easyeats branch

 This project is a nutrition-based program that allows users to input their dietary preferences, nutritional restrictions (i.e. gluten-free, vegan, vegetarian, pork-free etc) and primary ingredients they would like to incorporate; and return suitable recipes that fit their criteria.
 Easy Eats will return 20 generated recipes that lists the key nutritional values and ingredients

 **Install the following to run the program:**